 No matter how little or how deeply travelling interests you, the southern part of India is one of those places that can’t be missed.
-From carefully watching the locals getting hold of their lungis to discovering a culturally intriguing way of life, the southern part of India is where you will never disappoint you in finding the stereotyped Indian experiences.
+From carefully watching the locals getting hold of their lungis to discovering a culturally intriguing way of life, the southern part of India is where you will never be disappoint in finding the stereotyped Indian experiences.

 But to tell you the truth, I was a bit unsure about my survival there the first time I visited, given all the distinctions between India I was familiar with — the New Delhi.
 But when an invitation from a friend in Kerala landed in my inbox, I knew I had to go there and test its waters.
 Though I was only staying at his place for a couple of nights, it still came out as security that I would, at least, survive my arrival, and it seemed enough for the moment.

 Tasting The Traditional Banana Leaf Munchies

 Witnessing The Cultural Celebration Of Theyyam

-An 800-year-old mythological stage play (in the form of different dance performances by masked men, something familiar to Kathakali in a broad sense) which, still today, has its own importance in the society.
+An 800-year-old mythological stage play (in the form of different dance performances by masked men, something familiar to Kathakali in a broad sense) which, still today, has its own importance in society.
 It is believed that these performances remove the perils and bring fortune to the people.
 And the energy local people conduct this religious festivity with, makes you want to believe so too.

 Befriending The Tribal Pania People, In Wayanad

 A vast majority of tribes in Kerala state hail from the Paniya tribal sect.
 As a ‘Paniyaan’ (which literally means ‘’worker’) they are supposed to be the workers and labourers for the non-tribal people in Kerala.
 They inhabit the regions of Wayanad and the neighbouring parts of Kannur and Malappuram.
 Very shy to the camera and in talking to strangers, I found Paniya people as very hospitable and affable in nature.

 Cruising Along The Backwaters